Wisconsin poses latest setback for conversion therapy opponents

 “I’m very concerned about young people in Wisconsin who live in communities where it is once again allowed, being subjected to this really cruel and unscientific form of therapy,” state Rep. Greta Neubauer (D), one of six openly LGBTQ members of Wisconsin’s Republican-controlled legislature, told The Hill.

 Twenty-one states and the District of Columbia have laws or policies in place that ban conversion therapy for minors, according to the Movement Advancement Project, a think tank that tracks state legislation impacting the LGBTQ community.
-Five states, including Wisconsin through a 2021 executive order issued by Evers, have partial bans.
+Five states, including Wisconsin through a 2021 executive order issued by Gov. Tony Evers (D), have partial bans.

-Three states — Alabama, Georgia and Florida — are unable to enforce bans on conversion therapy because of an injunction in the Eleventh Circuit that prevents them from doing so.
+Three states — Alabama, Georgia and Florida — are unable to enforce bans on conversion therapy because of an injunction in the 11th Circuit that prevents them from doing so.

 “Professional consensus rejects pathologizing sexual and gender identities,” the AMA wrote in an issue brief last year.
 “In addition, empirical evidence has demonstrated a diversity of sexual and gender identities that are normal variations of human identity and expression, and not inherently linked to mental illness.”

-While members of the religious right have posited that conversion therapy – often administered by religious leaders or institutions – can be beneficial to individuals struggling with their identities, Wisconsin Republicans claim their decision to block the state’s ban had nothing to do with the practice itself, but whether the state Department of Safety and Professional Service (DSPS) could legally enforce the ban under Wisconsin law.
+While members of the religious right have posited that conversion therapy — often administered by religious leaders or institutions — can be beneficial to individuals struggling with their identities, Wisconsin Republicans claim their decision to block the state’s ban had nothing to do with the practice itself but whether the state Department of Safety and Professional Services (DSPS) could legally enforce the ban under Wisconsin law.

 The rule briefly went back into effect in December, at the end of last year’s legislative session, prompting last week’s vote.

-Neubauer said she’s expecting GOP lawmakers to introduce legislation this year to permanently strike down the DSPS rule — despite the high likelihood of a veto by Democratic Gov. Tony Evers — “effectively reopening the opportunity for people to perform conversion therapy in Wisconsin for the next two years.”
+Neubauer said she’s expecting GOP lawmakers to introduce legislation this year to permanently strike down the DSPS rule — despite the high likelihood of a veto by Evers — “effectively reopening the opportunity for people to perform conversion therapy in Wisconsin for the next two years.”

 Neubauer, who serves as Wisconsin’s House minority leader, said the legislature has hit a dead end in terms of passing a statewide ban on conversion therapy, and Democrats will likely have to wait until the next election cycle to make any meaningful strides.